ztenretep/bash_tools/nvidia_tools/README.md

 # Motivation

-While using Nvidia grafic cards one has to deal with two types of software tools and interfaces.
-These are namely OpenCL and CUDA.
-Programming and control of a graphics processing units (GPU) is possible via OpenCL and CUDA.
+<p align="justify">While using Nvidia grafic cards one has to deal with two types of software tools and interfaces.
+These are namely OpenCL
+and CUDA.
+Programming and control of a graphics processing units (GPU) is possible via OpenCL and CUDA.</p>

-OpenCL and CUDA is e.g. used in crypto mining.
-One CPU works together with one or more grafic cards which can be controlled by OpenCL and CUDA.
+<p align="justify">OpenCL and CUDA is e.g. used in crypto mining.
+One CPU works together with one or more grafic cards which can be controlled
+by OpenCL and CUDA.</p>

-CUDA supports only NVIDIA devices, while OpenCL is an open standard for different kind systems.
+<p align="justify">CUDA supports only NVIDIA devices, while OpenCL is an open standard for different kind systems.</p>

 # OpenCl